The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy's Love Is In The Air (Flower Thrower) (signed) is estimated to be worth between £1,750,000 and £2,630,000.
-This mixed media artwork, created in 2006, has shown consistent value growth, with an auction history of two total sales.
-The hammer price over the last five years has ranged from £2,902,917 in October 2022 to £5,258,825 in November 2021.
-This work demonstrates an average annual growth rate of 11% and is part of a limited edition of 15.
+The value of Banksy’s Love Is In The Air (Flower Thrower) (signed) is estimated to be worth between £1,860,000 and £2,790,000.
+This artwork has shown consistent value growth, with an average annual growth rate of 8%.
+This work has an impressive auction history, having been sold twice in the last 12 months.
+In the last five years, the hammer price has ranged from £2,902,917 in October 2022 to £5,258,825 in November 2021.
+The current owner can expect a positive return on their investment, with the average return to the seller being £3,468,740.
+This piece is a rare find, part of a limited edition of 15.

 Meaning & Analysis